Although the content of each course is different, the training programmes all follow the same structure.

 In this session, a specific aspect of theory is taught.
 Our style of teaching is non-shaming and interactive, encouraging students to share their knowledge and experience rather than the trainer being the sole ‘expert’.
 Experiential exercises are equally the way theory is conveyed at the Sherwood Institute.

-Small Group Practice
+Small Group Practise

-At SPTI we don’t role play ‘the client’ or work with hypothetical scenarios: trainees taking the role of ‘client’ in these small group sessions, bring their own material; they present personal situations or feelings that are actually of concern to them right then.
+At SPTI we don’t role play ‘the client’ or work with hypothetical scenarios: trainees taking the role of ‘client’ in these small group sessions, bring their own material; they present personal situations or feelings that are of concern to them right then.
 And this is what the ‘therapist’ works with, supported as necessary by the observers and by the trainer/tutor, who moves from room to room during these sessions, sharing his/her observations and giving guidance.
 The tutor is also available to call on at any point of need.
 We believe that nothing can better prepare a psychotherapist or counsellor for their professional work than working with ‘real’ situations in their training, under rigorous safeguards (we take very seriously the need to protect the ‘client’ and also the ‘therapist’).

 Large Group Session